Arj0010/Arj0010/README.md

 - 👋 Hi, I’m @Arj0010
 - 👀 I’m interested in Learning more  about Data Science or anything that makes money
-- 🌱 I’m currently learning  SQL, Python , R
+- 🌱 Machine Learning Enthusiast
 - 💞️ I’m looking to collaborate on Project that would help me improve my skills
 - 📫 How to reach me..... will update soon